jmattheis/goverter/README.md

 }
 ```

-By default goverter will fail if you don't `goverter:ignore` all unexported
+By default, goverter will fail if you don't `goverter:ignore` all unexported
 fields.
-To automatically ignore all unexported field you can add the
+To automatically ignore all unexported fields, you can add the
 `--ignoreUnexportedFields` cli argument.

 ### Error Wrapping